ecehzrc/Tic-Tac-Toe/README.md

 3. Customize the grid size and background color before starting the game.
 4. Make your moves on the game board and try to win against the computer!

-## Screenshots

-Include screenshots of the game to showcase its appearance and features.

 ## Technologies Used

 - HTML